 If you're diabetic (or indeed have any food allergy) then trying to keep track of all these issues must be a real nightmare.
 I really can sympathize.

-Any BBQ sauce whether home made or off the supermarket shelf has to have some form of sweetness to it so the challenge is to make a sweet BBQ sauce recipes that doesn't have any added sugar.
+Any BBQ sauce whether home made or off the supermarket shelf has to have some form of sweetness to it so the challenge is to make a sweet BBQ sauce recipe that doesn't have any added sugar.
 Therefore in the second of my two recipes I'm tapping into the techniques that soft drinks manufacturers use to make sweet sugar free drinks and adding the drink as a sweetener.

 This first sugar free barbecue sauce recipe however doesn't skimp on flavor and the sweetness comes naturally from the caramelization of the onions.